abacusorg/AbacusSummit/docs/cosmologies.rst

-The final sigma8 in step (6) may not match that of c000 exactly because the initial calibration run was done using the faster, less accurate ``abacus_base_fast.pre`` settings, while the final run used full precisoin.
+The final sigma8 in step (6) may not match that of c000 exactly because the initial calibration run was done using the faster, less accurate ``abacus_base_fast.pre`` settings, while the final run used full precision.
 However, the sigma8 match is still generally very good, as can be verified by inspection of the cosmologies table.